Skip to main content

 Overview

-In Enterprise h2oGPTe, Collections are groups of related documents.
+In Enterprise h2oGPTe, Collections are groups of knowledge sources and configuration for Retrieval-Augmented Generation (RAG) and custom agents.

 info

-For more information on supported file types for collections, see Supported file types for a Collection.
+For a list of supported file types, see Supported file types for a Collection.

 Types of questions

-1. Single Document Questions: Questions that only use context from a specific document to be answered.
+1. Single document questions: Questions that use context from only a specific document.

 • Example: "What chicken dishes are served at Restaurant: Mesita?"

 • In this case, you only want the LLM to use the menu document from Restaurant: Mesita.
-Information from any other menu should not be used.
+The LLM should not use information from any other menu.

 • Example: "Based on the menus, what are some examples of healthy chicken dishes?"

-• In this case, Enterprise h2oGPTe must combine information from the various menus into a single response.
-It is not comparing the menus but rather finding examples of healthy chicken dishes across them.
+• In this case, Enterprise h2oGPTe combines information from the various menus into a single response, finding examples of healthy chicken dishes across them rather than comparing menus.

-• In this case, Enterprise h2oGPTe needs to determine the cost of steak from each menu document and compare the prices in the response.
+• In this case, Enterprise h2oGPTe determines the cost of steak from each menu document and compares the prices in the response.

-Aggregating QuestionCreate a collection with the documents you want the LLM to use to create its answer.
-Using RAG+ is recommended, as this provides more context to the LLM.For collections with more documents, consider increasing the number of neighboring chunks in RAG+ to 1 or 2.
-This increases the context that is passed to the LLM.
+Aggregating questionCreate a Collection with the documents you want the LLM to use.
+Using RAG+ is recommended because it provides more context to the LLM.For Collections with more documents, consider increasing the number of neighboring chunks in RAG+ to 1 or 2.
 For more information, see Additional note context.

 with client.connect(chat_session_id) as session: